What is Mugen Piman?

 Instructions

-- Transfer the bell peppers to a heatproof mixing bowl and add 50 g canned tuna and ½ tbsp Japanese mayonnaise.
+- Transfer the bell peppers to a heatproof mixing bowl and add 50 g canned tuna, ½ tbsp Japanese mayonnaise and ½ tbsp toasted sesame oil.
 Mix until evenly distributed.

 - Serve with a sprinkle of bonito flakes (katsuobushi) and ground black pepper.
 Enjoy!